Engineering Manager vs. Project Manager: Which Career Is Right for You?

 Career Paths and Salary Comparisons

-BLS estimates employment of architectural and engineering managers will grow by 6% from 2023 to 2033, which is faster than the average for all occupations.15 Aerospace engineering is seeing a similar growth potential, and while it doesn’t measure managers directly, it does suggest an increasing demand for people who can lead those teams.16 Manufacturing is also of interest.
+BLS estimates employment of architectural and engineering managers will grow by 4% from 2024 to 2034, which is about as fast as the average for all occupations.15 Aerospace engineering is seeing a similar growth potential, and while it doesn’t measure managers directly, it does suggest an increasing demand for people who can lead those teams.16 Manufacturing is also of interest.
 More than 40,000 new industrial engineering jobs are forecast through 2033, from healthcare devices to auto parts and defense systems.17,18 That kind of growth needs engineering managers who can roll out new systems and keep production on track.

 As for project managers, demand is on the rise there too.
 BLS expects 7% job growth for project management specialists through 2033.19 It’s especially noticeable in health care and information technology (IT), where coordination and delivery timelines are everything.
 In fact, roles like IT project manager are becoming more common in hospitals and clinics, where digital tools and records systems need serious oversight to implement well.20